Cubs vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- When it comes to the over/under, the Cubs and their foes are 5-5-0 in their last 10 contests.
+- When it comes to the over/under, the Cubs and their foes are 5-5-0 in their previous 10 contests.

-- The Cubs are 3-4-0 against the runline over their past 10 games (seven of those games had a runline set by oddsmakers).
-Chicago's last three contests have finished below the point total, and the average total in that span was 8.3.
+- The Cubs have gone 4-4-0 against the runline over their past 10 contests (eight of those matchups had a runline set by oddsmakers).
+Chicago's past four games have gone under the point total, and the average over/under during that stretch was 8.4.

 Cubs Betting Records & Stats

-- The Cubs have been underdogs in 26 games this season and have come away with the win 11 times (42.3%) in those contests.
+- The Cubs have been chosen as underdogs in 27 games this year and have walked away with the win 12 times (44.4%) in those games.

-- Chicago has entered five games this season as the underdog by +145 or more and is 2-3 in those contests.
+- Chicago has entered six games this season as the underdog by +145 or more and is 3-3 in those contests.

-- The moneyline set for this matchup implies the Cubs have a 40.8% chance of coming away with a victory in the contest.
+- Oddsmakers have implied with the moneyline set for this matchup that the Cubs have a 40.8% chance of pulling out a win.

-- The Cubs have an against the spread record of 3-4-0 in seven games with a line this season.
+- The Cubs are 4-4-0 against the spread in their eight games that had a posted line this season.

 Cubs Splits